How can we help you today?

 You can fix a 400 Bad Request error by ensuring your URL is correct, clearing your browser’s cache and cookies, temporarily disabling your browser extensions, flushing your DNS, and making sure you have a stable internet connection.

-Why is my computer saying HTTP status 400 Bad Request?
+Why is my computer showing an HTTP status code 400 Bad Request?

 You can encounter a 400 Bad Request when there’s a problem with your request.
 Sometimes, your browser can send an invalid request due to malformed message framing, usually caused by misspellings or missing characters in a URL.
 This causes the site’s server to refuse to process your request.